Why Does My Back Hurt When I Breathe (& What Can I Do About It)?

 why-does-my-back-hurt-when-i-breathe.jpg

-If taking a deep breath causes a sharp twinge or ache in your back, it can feel alarming—especially if it happens more than once.
-You may wonder if it’s just a pulled muscle or something more serious, like a problem with your lungs, heart, or spine.
+If taking a deep breath triggers a sharp twinge or aching in your back, it can feel unsettling—especially if it keeps happening.
+You might wonder if it’s “just” a pulled muscle…or something involving your lungs, heart, or spine.

-Back pain when breathing isn’t always cause for panic, but it’s also not something to ignore.
-Sometimes it’s a temporary strain; other times, it can be linked to inflammation, posture problems, or even a medical emergency.
+Back pain when breathing isn’t always an emergency, but it is a symptom worth taking seriously.
+Sometimes it’s a temporary strain.
+Other times, it can be tied to inflammation, posture restrictions, injury, or a condition that needs immediate medical care.

 • The most common causes of pain in the back when breathing

-• What kind of treatment options may help—including when chiropractic care makes sense
+• What treatment options may help (including when chiropractic care makes sense)

 Let’s break it down so you can get clarity, feel empowered, and take the next step toward relief.